MatteoDep/statusblocks/README.md

 with other bars that read from standard input like dzen2 and lemonbar.
 To date it has only been tested for lemonbar with bspwm.

+## Installation

+Clone the repo, navigate inside and do `sudo make clean install`.
+To uninstall do `sudo make uninstall`.

 ## Configuration
 In `example_config/statusblocksrc` you can find an example configuration file that you can put in your `XDG_CONFIG_HOME/statusblocks/` or